theripper93/wall-height/README.md

 Macros are also included to run migrations if needed.

+**Due to the massive multi module update, if something does not work as expected after migration please restart your server and ctrl+f5 the page to ensure the browser cache is reloaded**

 ### How To Migrate content creator maps and prefabs

 If you aquire content made with the old data structure here is how to manually migrate scenes\compendiums and Token Attacher Prefabs: